Aircraft-Operations-Lab/metintos/README.md

 ## What is METINTOS?

-METINTOS is a libray that interpolates meteorological variables in time.
+METINTOS is a library that interpolates meteorological variables in time.
 It is distributed under the GNU Lesser General Public License v3.0.

 **Citation info**: D. Daniel González-Arribas, J. García-Heras, M. Soler and E.A.
 Enderiz, METeorological Interpolation Toolbox for Optimization and Simulation (METINTOS) an open source meteorological variable interpolator.